 One of the good things about habichuelas con dulce is that no two homes prepare it exactly the same way; it’s also a very forgiving dish that even the beginner cook can make well, and hey! any error can be explained as just your style.
 There’s also the Habas con Dulce version (Sweet Cream of Fava Beans), which seems very popular in the Southwest, as well as the white bean version which some people seem to favor.

 I have no idea how this dish came about: it’s a pretty strange combination of ingredients (that never stopped us Dominicans, we’re fearless that way).
-Unlike most our dishes, there isn’t even a close equivalent in other countries that we’ve found.
+Unlike most our dishes, there isn’t an equivalent in other countries that we’ve found (although bean-based desserts are known in some countries).
 It seems to be an acquired taste, but we Dominicans love it and never seem to have enough of it.

 Receta de habichuelas con dulce en español.

 - 4 cups of red kidney beans, or cranberry beans boiled soft

 - ½ cup of raisins